linkeddatacenter/kees/README.md

 The life cycle of a KEES activity is based on three states:
 - *pending*: when an activity is defined but not yet started
-- *running*: when an activity is started but not finished
+- *started*: when an activity is started but not finished
-- *completed*: when an activity is started and finished (with or without errors)
+- *ended*: when an activity finished (with or without errors)

 ### KEES knowledge graph state